P233/lambda-sass/README.md

 ### Anonymous function

-Anonymous functions in Lisp are implemented using S-expressions, such as `(plus 1 2 3)`, which is represented as the Sass list data type under the hood.
+Anonymous functions in lambda-sass are implemented using S-expressions, such as `(plus 1 2 3)`, which is represented as the Sass list data type under the hood.
 When defining anonymous functions, you can use `_` for a single parameter or `_1`, `_2`, and so on for multiple parameters.

 Only [Iterator Functions](#iterator-functions) and [Threading Functions](#threading-functions) accept anonymous functions as arguments.
 Here are some examples: